thangle89/PersonalBlog/content/blog/practical-function-compositions-in-js/index.md

     ...
 }
 ```
-Now we have a dictionary of data that can be use easier because we can retrieve an element by its index such as `dictionary[2]`.
+Now we have the dictionary object that can be used easier because we can retrieve an element by its index such as `dictionary[2]`.
 As an exercise for you, what if we want to convert `dictionary` back to an array of data again? (*hint* use `Object.keys` and `reduce`)

 ### Reducing functions